-- 2. Block right front tire and both rear tires so vehicle cannot roll forward or backward. - 3.
-Jack up frame so left front wheel is off the shop floor.
-Use a jack stand to support the frame. - 4.
-Start engine and allow it to idle for 5 minutes to heat oil in transmission to operating temperature. - 5.
-Release parking brake; then check left front wheel that is off shop floor.
+- 5. Release parking brake; then check left front wheel that is off shop floor.
 Wheel must not be rotating.
 If wheel is rotating, proceed to step 6 for an adjustment.
 If wheel is not rotating, proceed to step 8.
 Verify the adjustment with throttle in SLOW and FAST position. - 6.
 Because the wheel is rotating, the pump plate must be adjusted.
 But before adjusting the pump plate, move throttle to SLOW.
-If wheel is rotating forward, loosen capscrews, and lightly tap bottom of pump plate counterclockwise (Fig. 54).
-By contrast, tap pump plate clockwise if wheel is rotating backward (Fig. 54).
+If wheel is rotating forward, loosen capscrews, and lightly tap bottom of pump plate counterclockwise (Fig. 55).
+By contrast, tap pump plate clockwise if wheel is rotating backward (Fig. 55).
 When wheel stops rotating, tighten capscrews holding pump plate against side of transmission.
 Verify the adjustment with throttle in SLOW and FAST position. - 7.
-Should front wheel continue to rotate, check for the following: - A. Ball bearing is loose or worn out (Fig. 54). - B. Plunger on interlock switch is sticking. - C. Loose or missing fasteners. - D. Worn roll pin securing pump lever to transmission. - E. Pump lever loose on control shaft.
+Should front wheel continue to rotate, check for the following: - A. Ball bearing is loose or worn out (Fig. 55). - B. Plunger on interlock switch is sticking. - C. Loose or missing fasteners. - D. Worn roll pin securing pump lever to transmission. - E. Pump lever loose on control shaft.
 (Correct by applying Loc-tite 271 or 601 to shaft.)

-- F. Weak or damaged leaf springs (Fig. 54).
+- F. Weak or damaged leaf springs (Fig. 55).
 Replace. - G. Internal transmission component malfunction.
 Contact your local Toro distributor for assistance. - 8.
-Shut engine off. - Adjust traction control rod; refer to Adjusting Traction Control Rod.
+Shut engine off. - 9.
+Adjust traction control rod; refer to Adjusting Traction Control Rod, page 32.